DeepSkyForge/GraXpertSuite4PixInsight/README.md

 	- Get more information from [www.graxpert.com](https://www.graxpert.com/)
 3. Process a photograpie using AI Interpolation Method.
 	- This will download and install AI model(s).
-3. Copy GraXpert4Pix src and rsc folders in PixInsight folder.
-	- Package avalable here
 4. Install GraXpert4Pix in PixInsight
+	- Copy GraXpert4PixInsight src and rsc folders in PixInsight folder.
 	- From PixInsight, select Menu SCRIPT > Feature scripts…
 	- Click Add and select folder C:/Program Files/PixInsight/src/scripts/PixGraXpert (adapt path for osMac and Linux).
 	- Click Ok and Done to finalize the installation.